ceenaa/KAN/README.md

 ```

 ## Understanding the Components
-* Layer Class: Implements a single spline-based layer using B-splines.
+* Layer Class: Implements a single spline-based layer using `B-splines`.
 * KAN Class: Stacks multiple Layer instances to form a network.
-The architecture is defined by the layers_hidden parameter, which specifies the size of each layer.
+The architecture is defined by the `layers_hidden parameter`, which specifies the size of each layer.

 ## B-Spline Computation
-The B-splines are computed using recursive definitions, and the spline coefficients are learned during training.
+The `B-splines` are computed using recursive definitions, and the spline coefficients are learned during training.
 This allows the network to approximate complex functions with smooth transitions.

 ## Dataset Example
 In the provided notebook, the network is trained on the Iris dataset after reducing its dimensionality using PCA.
 The target variable is encoded, and the network is trained to predict the encoded labels.